voreille/hecktor/README.md

 Resample Data
 ------------
-Run `python src/resampling/cli_resampling.py` to crop and resample the data following the repository structure or use arguments (type `python src/resamping/cli_resampling.py --help`).
+Run `python src/resampling/cli_resampling.py` to crop and resample the data following the repository structure or use arguments (type `python src/resamping/cli_resampling.py --help` for more informations).

 Train a CNN
 ------------